Prismatic leads in satisfaction for embedded iPaaS!

 Customers and prospects almost always want your app to do more – even if that additional functionality doesn't align with your app's purpose.

-However, if there's functionality that a prospect needs, and you've determined that it's not something you want to build, you can often move the deal back into the win column by integrating with another app that does what they need.
+Of course, defining your roadmap is not the customer's job.
+That's the purview of the product team.
+However, if there's functionality that a prospect needs, and you know it's not something you want to build, you can often move the deal back into the win column by integrating with another app that does what they need.

 Provide a great UX for integrations